-In the interim, the Company has invested in mortgage real estate investment trusts and has financed the acquisition of these assets with a margin loan.
-The Company intends to continue to invest its excess cash in securities of Companies engaged in the real estate industry, consistent with the Company's expertise.
-The Company expects these to be temporary investments, pending the commencement of the new businesses.
+In the interim, the Company has invested in mortgage real estate investment trusts.
+As previously disclosed, the Company expects these to be temporary investments, pending the commencement of the new businesses and other market factors affecting these investments.

 Asset Management Agreement with Front Yard